Satun is a small provincial capital in the far southwest corner of Thailand. It has a definite end-of-the-road feel to it.

 The night market 100m north of the clocktower has a great pad thai place.
 Open every night.

-For lunch there are two ”jay” vegan buffet style places: one is at Sarid phoominart rd opposite Phoominart pakdee alley, the other is at 47 Tirasathit alley.
+Vegan lunch For lunch there are two ”jay” vegan buffet style places: one is Pajai® at Sarid phoominart rd opposite Phoominart pakdee alley, the other is at 47 Tirasathit alley.

-Expats, beer and fusion food may be found at Ti Baan, On's and Bobby's Pizza.
+Expats, beer and fusion food may be found at On's and Bobby's Pizza.
 Bobby will make you a real fresh pizza, so that’s the place to go if you fancy one.
+On's bar has a living room feel and she can give you travel advice if you need some.

-The Relax Corner has live music from 7:30pm every night.
-Good for dinner or just drinks and music.
+The Relax Corner has live music from 20:00h every night.
+Good for dinner or just drinks and music. *We have not yet checked it out since it re-opened under new management*

 Good iced coffee can be found in many of the stalls all over town.
-Lily's favorite is KanEang at the corner of Salukanukoon-soi-9 on the road to Tammalang.
+Lily's favorite is KanEang® between Salukanukoon-soi-5 and soi-9 on the road to Tammalang.

 For a real capuchino or americano in an a/c room or outdoors go to STTC Café (on the road to Thammalang), 178 Café (down by the river), KinSan (on the eastern bypass road) or RNK (opposite the governer's residency).